adstastic/adstastic.github.io/_posts/2020-01-01-hello-world.md

 Footnotes:

 [^travel-documents-stolen]: It's been a challenging experience, and I gained solace from a few blog posts by people who went through it before me.
-I'm writing up my own experience, and will be posting on here soon.
+To pay that forward, I'm writing up my own experience, and will be posting on here soon.

 [^david-perell-discovery]: I came across David Perell's blog when his ["Coolest things I learned in 2019"](https://www.perell.com/blog/2019/12/11/coolest-things-i-learned-in-2019) made the Hacker News top 10.
 It's a great read.